 Everyone starts as a Level 1 zombie with no Mojo.
 (This is a zombie movie, so no one has any class.)
-Munchkin Zombies characters may be either male or female.
-Your character's sex is the same as your own, unless you declare otherwise.
-Your character's sex matches the sex of the standie on the board.
+Munchkin Zombies characters may be either male or female, which has no effect in this game, but might in mashups with other sets.
+Your character's sex at the start of the game matches the standie on the board.